chanzuckerberg/s3mi/README.md

     The ideal `N` is the per-instance EBS bandwidth limit [1] divided by the per-volume EBS bandwidth limit [2].

-    The `volume-size` must be large enough for the per-volume bandwidth limit to remain available even after the volume's initial credits have been exhausted [2].
+    The `volume-size` must be large enough for the full per-volume bandwidth to remain available even after the volume's initial credits have been exhausted [2].

     In Dec 2017, the ideal settings are as follows.